syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/treeview/how-to/process-the-tree-node-operations-using-context-menu.md

 ---
 layout: post
-title: Process The Tree Node Operations Using Context Menu in ##Platform_Name## Treeview Component
+title: Process The Tree Node Operations Using Context Menu in ASP.NET Core Treeview Component
-description: Learn here all about Process The Tree Node Operations Using Context Menu in Syncfusion ##Platform_Name## Treeview component of syncfusion and more.
+description: Learn here all about Process The Tree Node Operations Using Context Menu in Syncfusion ASP.NET Core Treeview Component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Process The Tree Node Operations Using Context Menu
-publishingplatform: ##Platform_Name##
+publishingplatform: ASP.NET Core
 documentation: ug
 ---